Israeli banks heed US anti-settler sanctions, far-right ministers object | Politics

 Its main rival, Leumi, declined comment.
 But Yinon Levi, one of the settlers under U.S. sanctions, told Israel's Kan radio that Leumi had frozen his private and business accounts, and overturned his attempt to transfer out money.
 Levy, according to the U.S. State Department, led a group of far-right settlers that assaulted Palestinian civilians, burned their fields and destroyed property - allegations he denied.

 In a statement aired by Israel's Army Radio, Chasdai deplored the sanctions as "a national disgrace of the highest order ..., taking place under a rightist government, just after the biggest massacre in the country's history" - a reference to the Oct.
 7 rampage by Hamas militants that sparked the Gaza war.
-The sanctions follow the U.S. imposition of travel visa bans in December on people involved in West Bank violence.
+The sanctions follow the U.S. imposition of travel visa bans in December on people involved in violence in the West Bank.

-Most world powers deem the settlements illegal.
+Most world powers deem Israeli settlements there illegal.
 Ben-Gvir described the freezing of the settlers' bank accounts as a "red line", adding in a social media post: "We greatly respect and appreciate our allies in the world, but we must not let anyone manage the State of Israel."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)